lizarova777/Automated_Intervention_Project/README.md

 ** These are real Tweets from the wild, collected by the [Sentiment140](http://help.sentiment140.com/home) team at Stanford.
 I have attempted to clean them of anything offensive but may have missed something so be aware if you plan on reading the text.

 ## Product:
 This product consists of a social network analysis based on students' tweets, several visualizations to represent overall class performance and are stored in a ZIP file, an auto-generated email intervention to students with below-passing grade, and several interactive visualizations for each student, which are presented in form of a dashboard, the link of which can be found below.
+A more detailed explanation can be found in the R Markdown File.

 ### 2014 vs. 2015 Class Social Networks